+The average price of designing a website ranges from $2,000 to $15,000.
 If you are hard on the budget, there are free website creation platforms you can try.
 The downside is it usually makes your website a subdomain of their main domain.
 And to be honest, it doesn’t really look professional to your audience.

 But if you’re serious about your business and want your website to make an impression, it’s best to get in touch with a reputable web design agency.

 Great written content adds panache to your website.
 It’s also the backbone of SEO.
 So, make sure your content speaks to your target audience and contains relevant keywords they’re searching for.